 Your Guide To Turks & Caicos Pest Identification

 Each pest that invades your property brings with it a unique set of problems.
 Knowing what you’re dealing with and how to deal with it is imperative.
 Our pest library can help!
-Highlighting the most common pests in Turks and Caicos Islands, this guide provides information on what they look like, the problems they cause, and how to get rid of them.
+Highlighting the most common pests in our Turks and Caicos Islands service area, this guide provides information on what they look like, the problems they cause, and how to get rid of them.

 One of the most common pests to find their way indoors is the ant.
 Ants are social insects that live together in large groups, with a single colony having multiple nests; this makes controlling these pests challenging.
 You can easily recognize ants by their three distinct body regions: a narrow waist, six legs, and a pair of bent antennae.
 The reproductive members have wings.
 Outside and away from people and our properties, ants are useful as they feed on other insects and even the decomposing tissue from carrion.
 It is only when these ants invade our homes and businesses that they become pests, and you need to take steps to eliminate and control them.

 Ants are omnivores and feed on a wide variety of foods including sweets, proteins, and carbohydrates.
 Foraging for food is the main reason they find their way into homes.
 After ants discover a new source of food, they leave pheromones to mark a trail from the food to the nest, helping other colony members find the food.
 Some of the most common species of ants living in our area are odorous house ants, crazy ants, and carpenter ants.
 Odorous house ants and crazy ants are both examples of nuisance ants.
 They are annoying to deal with and contaminate food but pose no real danger to people or property.
 The carpenter ant is an example of a dangerous ant.
 If they get into your property while foraging for food, they may decide to stay and tunnel through structural wood to create satellite nests and expand their colony.